 - help with application writing and filing

 - protect patent rights, go after patent violators

 - file for patent extensions

 and much more.
 A lawyer specializing in patent law can also be helpful in areas concerning trademark and copyright.
 There are both distinct differences and similarities between these laws and patents.
 As a result, lawyers specializing in patent law can often act as a trademarking lawyer or copywriting lawyer as well.
-Call the law firm of Jerry Joseph today to book a consultation if you live in or near Great Falls VA!
+Call the law firm of Jerry Joseph today to book a consultation if you live in Washington DC!